High-frequency intraday trading for battery storages

 To solve \eqref{eq:intrinsic_dp}, we need to know the value functions $V_{t+1}$.
 In line with the usual dynamic programming algorithm, we calculate $V_t$ going backward in time: $V_{T+1}$ is the known boundary condition, which makes it possible to calculate $V_T$ in any given state.
 However, due to efficiencies $\eta^\pm < 1$, the trades that live on a finite grid translate to storage levels that do not sit on a regular grid, especially after several rounds of injections and withdrawals.

 Therefore, unlike classic applications of the dynamic programming algorithm, we do not define $V_T$ to have a finite domain, but instead on the whole interval of possible storage states $[0, \bar s]$.
-In order to obtain the value function, we discretize the possible storage states $[0, \bar s]$ to a finite grid $G \subset [0, \bar s]$ and $\lvert G \rvert = m$.
+In order to obtain the value function, we discretize the possible storage states $[0, \bar s]$ to a finite grid $G \subset [0, \bar s]$ with $\lvert G \rvert = m$.
 We then approximate the value function $V_{T}$ by evaluating it on the grid and linearly interpolating for points $s \notin G$.
 Thus, the parameter $m$ represents the number of discrete grid points we use to model the possible state of charge of the battery within our dynamic programming approach.
 A smaller storage discretization, such as $m=11$, means we evaluate the value function at fewer points, resulting in faster computation times but a slightly less accurate approximation of the optimal strategy.

 In particular, we denote the resulting approximations by $\tilde V_{t+1}$ and describe our linear approximation between the neighboring discretized gridpoints $s_i, s_{i+1} \in G$ as follows: